tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 The bag alone looked like it was worth something.
 At the time all I was thinking was that, maybe someone would trade a drink for it, as my pockets were empty and all I wanted was for my head to be the same way.

-I stumbled as inconspicuously as possible, or as much a drunk guy could finesse and made my way toward the bag.
-Looking around the entire time, making sure no one was running up claiming that it was theirs, or worse calling me a thief and have me thrown in jail in a different country.
+I stumbled as inconspicuously as possible, or as much a drunk guy could finesse, and made my way toward the bag.
+Looking around the entire time, making sure no one was running up claiming that it was theirs, or worse, calling me a thief and have me thrown in jail in a different country.

 And when no one did, I finally scooped it up and untied it.
 To my surprise, the bag was filled with money.
-Bright colorful bills with huge figures even at the current exchange rate.
-And there was even gold.
+Bright colorful bills with huge figures, even at the current exchange rate.
+And there was gold ingots too.
 Some rubies.
 I took one out and bit into it, almost breaking my tooth.

 I couldn't believe how my luck had changed.
 I flipped through the cash and realized that there was enough to fund my trip for a few extra weeks.
 AND get me a plane ticket back home.
 The jewelry even, seemed sizeable.

-There I was in one of the lowest, darkest moments of my life.
+There I was, in one of the lowest, darkest moments of my life.
 And a pot of gold seemingly dropped out of the sky for me.
 Thoughts of finding its real owner never even occurred to me.

 I was quickly pocketing the thing and planning to high tail it out of there when a frail old man approached me from the shadows.
 Now I had learned some of the language beforehand, but I couldn't understand what he was saying.